ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 sudo apt-get install build-essential clang ninja-build cmake doxygen -y
 ```

-In addition to these tools, you will also need an IDE (Integrated Development
+In addition to these tools, you also need an IDE (Integrated Development
 Environment).

 [Visual Studio Code](https://code.visualstudio.com/) is a popular